Is Surrogacy Legal in the State of New York?

 Is Surrogacy Legal in New York?

-• New York permits enforceable gestational surrogacy agreements that meet statutory requirements and are executed with all mandated disclosures and protections.
+• New York recognizes and enforces properly executed gestational surrogacy agreements that meet statutory requirements.